ASJ3/CarND_Term1_P4/README.md

 Visual improvements are only designed to give a more compelling rendering.
 The text used for curvature and distance from center could be smoother.
 The lane color and its transparency could be more appealing.
 I even saw examples where the middle of the lane was rendered as an additional line.

 From a function perspective, I think there are ways to improve finding lane lines.
 Although I think my current method for validating pixels on binary images does a decent job, I noticed it might be better to give more 'voting power' to a certain filter based on the lane to recognize.
-By analyzing many images, I noticed that the lightness filter almost always recognize properly right lane markings.
-Therefore it would make sense to create code that gives it more weight when it comes to recognize the right lane line.
+By analyzing many images, I noticed that the lightness filter almost always recognizes correctly the right lane markings.
+Therefore it would make sense to create code that gives it more weight when it comes to recognizing the right lane line.
 The same goes for the saturation filter and the left lane line.

-Finally, I think lane drawing would be improved by averaging the 2nd degree polynomials obtained from previous frames with the polynomials found with the current frame.
+Finally, I think lane drawing would be improved by averaging the 2nd degree polynomials obtained from previous frames with the polynomials found for the current frame.